QiangHHZ/Sanctions-Drought-Korea/README.md

 - SPI Calculation: Processes precipitation datasets (TerraClimate, CHIRPS, and IMERG) for SPI calculation and outputs regional drought maps.
 Run the script: *`./Codes/DroughtCharacterization_SPI.txt`*.
 This processing will take about 3 days.

 ### Drought Propagation
 - Matlab 2021: The input dataset (*`./Data/Data_DroughtPropagation_RiceArea_CSIF/EVI/NIRv/LSWI.xlsx`*) is available in the repository.
-To generate results of propagation time and risk probability based on different VIs and different drought levels, users need to load the input dataset and run the provided script (*`./Codes/Drought propagation`*) in Matlab 2021.
+To generate results of propagation time and risk probability based on different VIs and different drought levels, users need to load the input dataset and run the provided script (*`./Codes/DroughtPropagation.m`*) in Matlab 2021.
 Running the script should take about 2-3 days.

 ### Statistics Analysis
 - R v4.2.1: The dataset (*`./Data/Data_Statistics.xlsx`*) is available in the repository, with with unit details provided in the excel file (*`./Data/Data_Statistics_UnitInfo.xlsx`*) and the sheet *`unit info`* within the *`./Data/Data_Statistics.xlsx`*.
 To generate SEM results, users need to load the dataset and then run the provided scripts (*`./Codes/StatisticalAnalysis_SEM_DPRK.R`* and *`./Codes/StatisticalAnalysis_SEM_ROK.R`*) in R studio or other compatible R environment.
 Running these scripts should take tens of seconds.